The fundamentals of Coffee

 #4: How to brew coffee at home

-While I personally like to tweak things and geek around, I think the vast majority of normal people will be able to get most of the rewards, if they just remember the following brewing heuristics.
+While I personally like to tweak things and geek around, I think the vast majority of ordinary people will be able to get most of the rewards, if they remember the following brewing heuristics.

 Tetsu Kasuya’s Hario V60-method might seem a bit eccentric at first, but it’s one of the best ways to consistently make great pour over coffee at home.